Course in Modelling of Physiological Systems

 Skills

-To integrate fundamental knowledge from physics, mathematics, and biology to provide better understanding of regulatory mechanisms.
+- Interdisciplinary Integration: Apply knowledge from physics, mathematics, and biology to deepen the understanding of regulatory mechanisms in biological systems;

 Single subject courses (day)